vickysoup/gulp-chrome-web-store/README.md

 A curated list of awesome `Competitive Programming`, `Algorithm` and `Data Structure` resources.

-Created with a view to connecting people to information, this list below contains a complete coll
+Created with a view to connecting people to information, this list below contains a complete collection of all the fantastic resources I've collected over the course of my 11-year competit